idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 The pin headers are inserted on the bottom side of the PCB (where everything was soldered), with the long side going through the PCB.
 It's best to cut the pins on that side to be flush with the PCB before soldering.

-When assembling the trackball posts, if your kit came with printed ones, thread a washer and a bearing into a 10mm M2 screw and position like so:

-Secure the other side with a washer, spring washer and a nut:
+When assembling the trackball posts, if your kit came with printed ones, the build is a bit simpler and only requires threading a washer and a bearing into a 10mm M2 screw, secure the other side with a washer, spring washer and a nut.
 Repeat 2 more times.

 Place a square nut in each post, centering its hole with the screw hole, and position them on the PCB with an M3 screw.